How a $200M Ad Campaign Sparked Kristi Noem’s Exit from Trump's Inner Circle

 According to AP News, Kristi Noem’s 13-month tenure ultimately ended because she used federal funds the wrong way for the ad campaign, and was not transparent about leadership goals.

-Moreover, the public backlash that came up after the deaths of Renee Good and Alex Pretti in Minnesota.
-Online users believed that Noem’s alleged stubborn behavior and aggressive nature led to her being removed.
+Moreover, the public backlash that came up after the deaths of Renee Good and Alex Pretti in Minnesota added to the scrutiny.
+Online users further believed that Kristi Noem’s alleged stubborn behavior and aggressive nature led to her being removed.